maxime-lair/maxime-lair/docs/index.md

 Starting httpd-service_web ... done
 ```

-But as per the warning said, we are now running into an issue: how to load-balance any requests made to binsh.io on port 80 to the different container available on port 35xxx ?
-We could use nginx, but It isn't able to tell dynamically which ports/containers are up
+But as for the docker warning, we now have an issue on our hands: how to load-balance any requests made to binsh.io on port 80 to the different web servers available on port 35xxx ?
+We could use Nginx, but we would have to manually update its configuration everytime we remove or add a container.

-Let's now move on to setting up a dynamic proxy solution: traefik
+Let's try to use a new proxy solution called __Traefik__

 ## Traefik